 These tragedies seem to be occurring more and more often.
 They may be happening more often, but unfortunately tragic and senseless killings by deranged individuals have been occurring for a long time.

-One of the worst school killings occurred in Bath Township, Michigan on May 18, 1927 where 38 elementary school children, two teachers, four other adults and the bomber himself were killed and 58 more people were injured.
+One of the worst school killings in history occurred in Bath Township, Michigan on May 18, 1927 where 38 elementary school children, two teachers, four other adults and the bomber himself were killed and 58 more people were injured.

 The bomber had secretly placed hundreds of pounds of explosives in the school over the course of many months.
 An alarm clock detonated the first bomb at 8:45.
 The north wing of the school collapsed, parts of the walls crumbled, and the edge of the roof fell to the ground.
-Monty Ellsworth, a neighbor of the Kehoes, recounted, "There was a pile of children of about five or six under the roof and some of them had arms sticking out, some had legs, and some just their heads sticking out.
+One of the rescuers recounted, "There was a pile of children of about five or six under the roof and some of them had arms sticking out, some had legs, and some just their heads sticking out.
 They were unrecognizable because they were covered with dust, plaster, and blood.
 There were not enough of us to move the roof."

 About a half hour later the bomber, who was still unidentified, drove up to the school and summoned the school superintendent over to his car.
 He told the superintendent that he was behind the bombing and that “I’ll take you with me”.
 He pulled out his rifle and fired into the back seat.
 The dynamite in the vehicle ignited and the resulting explosion killed both the bomber and the superintendent.
 It also killed Cleo Claton, an eight-year-old second grader who had wandered out of the collapsed school building and was killed by the fragmentation from the exploding vehicle.